data61/pihanga/README.md

 The [dynamic module loader](#features) enabled us to develop a plugin system that allows components to have a dynamic list of child components.
-A component or a module while being developed independently can be plugged in to the existing application.
+A component or a module while being developed independently can be plugged into the existing application.
 This feature is not yet completed though.
 We are aiming to release it in pihanga@v1.0.0.

 ## Known issues